 Research & Publications

 I am broadly interested in algebraic geometry, with a focus on the use of logarithmic and tropical methods to establish results about the geometry of curves, moduli spaces, and enumerative geometry.
-A complete list of papers and preprints can be found here and my papers are available on arXiv, GoogleScholar.
+A complete list of papers is available here, as well as on arXiv and GoogleScholar.

 Selected Publications and Preprints

 - Logarithmic Gromov-Witten theory with expansions (2019).
 This project concerns the Gromov-Witten theory of degenerations, and especially those of normal crossings type.
 The main result establishes a formula for the Gromov-Witten invariants of a smooth fiber in a degeneration in terms of the invariants of strata in a degenerate fiber.
-It generalizes a well-known formula due to Jun Li, building on foundational work in logarithmic Gromov-Witten theory by Abramovich-Chen-Gross-Siebert.
+It generalizes a celebrated formula due to Jun Li.
+The geometric input, via Abramovich-Karu semistable reduction theory, is the construction of new moduli spaces of stable maps to expansions of a target along the strata of a normal crossings divisor.
+The result can be viewed as an algebraic manifestation of a multifold symplectic sum formula.
 (Under review)

 - Moduli of stable maps in genus one & logarithmic geometry, Volumes I & II (2017).
-These two papers, written jointly with Keli Santos-Parker and Jonathan Wise, provide a reworking of the foundations of the theory of stable maps in genus one.
-We use tropical methods to realize a connection between earlier work of Smyth and Vakil-Zinger, leading to the systematic introduction of elliptic singularities into the stable maps theory.
-We apply this to construct moduli theoretic desingularizations of various spaces of genus one curves.
+These two papers, written jointly with Keli Santos-Parker and Jonathan Wise, investigate the relationship between tropical geometry and the structure of elliptic curve singularities.
+This reveals a connection between earlier work of Smyth related to the Hassett-Keel program, and work of Vakil-Zinger on the geometry of the Kontsevich space.
+The main results are the construction of moduli spaces desingularizing the Kontsevich space in genus one and its logarithmic analogues, a strong factorization theorem for maps between moduli spaces of pointed elliptic curves, and a solution to the tropical inverse problem in genus one.
 (Volume I in Geometry & Topology, Volume II under review)

 - Brill-Noether theory for curves of a fixed gonality (2017).
 The Brill-Noether theorem governs the complexity of embeddings of smooth algebraic curves in projective space, when the complex structure on the curve is general.
 This paper, written with Dave Jensen, is a generalization of this theorem for curves which are general within a prescribed special locus.
 More precisely, for curves that are general of a fixed gonality.
-The result was conjectured in earlier work of Pflueger, and is a broad generalization of a classical theorem of Clifford on hyperelliptic curves.
+The result was conjectured in earlier work of Pflueger, and provides an interpolation between the Brill-Noether theorem for general curves and Clifford's theorem for hyperelliptic curves.
 (Under review)

 - Skeletons of stable maps I: rational curves in toric varieties (2016).
 This paper constructs the moduli space of logarithmic stable maps from genus 0 curves to toric varieties in an elementary geometric fashion using non-archimedean and tropical geometry.
-The result is a stable maps version of work of Tevelev for the space of pointed genus 0 curves and provides easy access to the geometry of these moduli spaces, and yields tropical correspondence theorems as simple consequences.
+The paper generalizes Tevelev's work on tropical compactifications for the space of pointed rational curves, as well as joint work with Cavalieri and Markwig when the target is a projective line.
+The result provides a very direct avenue of access to the geometry of these spaces.
+The fundamental correspondence theorems in tropical geometry are immediate consequences.
 (Journal of the London Mathematical Society)

 - Tropicalizing the space of admissible covers (2014).
 The moduli space of admissible covers is a compactification of the Hurwitz scheme.
 In this paper with Renzo Cavalieri and Hannah Markwig, we identify a precise relationship between the non-archimedean analytic skeleton of this space and a tropical moduli space, using a framework outlined by Abramovich-Caporaso-Payne.
+The equality of tropical and algebraic Hurwitz numbers is established as a consequence.
 (Mathematische Annalen)